By Claude Mills: Staff Reporter

 factors would influence a man to attempt to batter or kill a woman if she

 cant handle the idea of rejection.
-Or does this sort of behaviour come from the school of thought thatif you dont want or cant have something
+Or does this sort of behaviour come from the school of thought that

 anymore, just p… on it so no one else will want it either`?

 wants the world to know about it.
-Shakespeare called it the green-eyd
+Shakespeare called it the green-ey

 monster which doth mock the meat it feeds on` (whatever that means…).
 In